rclone/rclone/MANUAL.md

 ## Setup

+### Default Setup

 To configure Jottacloud you will need to generate a personal security token in the Jottacloud web interface.
 You will the option to do in your [account security settings](https://www.jottacloud.com/web/secure) (for whitelabel version you need to find this page in its web interface).
 Note that the web interface may refer to this token as a JottaCli token.

+### Legacy Setup

+If you are using one of the whitelabel versions (Elgiganten, Com Hem Cloud) you may not have the option to generate a CLI token.
+In this case you'll have to use the legacy authentification.
+To to this select yes when the setup asks for legacy authentification and enter your username and password.
+The rest of the setup is identical to the default setup.

-Here is an example of how to make a remote called `remote`.
+Here is an example of how to make a remote called `remote` with the default setup.
 First run:

     rclone config